jhuus/BriteKit/command-reference.md

   and extracts those spectrograms from the original recordings.
 This is useful when you have pre-selected spectrograms (e.g., from manual review or search results) and want to extract only those specific segments.
-The CSV file needs two columns: recording and start_time, where recording is the stem of the recording file name (e.g. XC12345) and start_time is the offset in seconds from the start of the recording.
+The CSV file needs two columns: recording and offset, where recording is the stem of the recording file name (e.g. XC12345) and offset is the offset in seconds from the start of the recording.

 Options:
   -c, --cfg PATH        Path to YAML file defining config overrides.